cgruver/cgruver/_pages/home-lab/dev-tooling/pipelines-gitea-nexus-setup.md

    ![Add User to Team](images/gitea-add-team-member.png)

-### Enable Nexus to act as a proxy for Maven Central:
+### Enable Nexus to act as a proxy for the Google and Quay registries:

 1. Log into your Nexus server on the bastion Pi as your `admin` user: